MartinThoma/MartinThoma.github.io/_posts/2012-03-05-how-to-fill-holes-in-your-wall-ceiling.md

 ---
 {% caption align="alignright" width="128" caption="Do-it-yourself - Some random tools (Thumbnail)" url="../images/2011/10/do-it-yourself-thumb.jpg" alt="Do-it-yourself - Some random tools (Thumbnail)"  height="128" class="size-full wp-image-4861 "  %}

 I've decided to fill some holes in my ceiling and my wall today.
 I don't want to paint my room the next time as it is too cold at the moment, but the holes were really ugly.
 I've added a photo of them.
 So I went to the next hardware store and asked what could be done.
-I thought I needed to use gypsum which is grey, so it wouldn't look very good.
+I thought I needed to use gypsum which is gray, so it wouldn't look very good.
 Additionally you can buy gypsum only in 1.5 kg bags.
 <br/>
 <br/>
 <br/>